Ball Screws

 Efficiency

-A measurement, expressed as a percentage, representing the comparison of power output to power input of a screw assembly.
+A measure, expressed as a percentage, that compares the power output to the power input of a screw assembly.

 End Fixity

-This refers to the method by which the ends of the screw are supported.
-There are three basic types of end fixity as follows; free, simple and fixed.
+Refers to the method by which the ends of the screw are supported.
+The three basic types of end fixity are free, simple, and fixed.

 Freewheeling

-A condition that occurs in ball screw assemblies involving continued screw rotation, but no linear movement.
+A condition in ball screw assemblies where the screw continues to rotate without causing linear movement.

 Friction

-A screw’s and nut’s resistance to movement.
-Different types of friction exist, including sliding friction that is characteristic of Acme screws and lead screws, and rolling friction characteristic that is of ball screws.
+The resistance to movement between the screw and nut.
+There are different types of friction, including sliding friction, which is typical of Acme screws and lead screws, and rolling friction, which is characteristic of ball screws.

 Lead

-The measurement of a nut’s movement across the screw, measured in inches per revolution (in/rev).
+The amount of movement a nut makes along a screw, measured in inches per revolution (in/rev).

 Pitch

 The axial measurement between threads.
-Pitch also refers to the number of full rotations a screw makes in order to produce one inch of movement of the nut along the screw.
+Pitch also refers to the number of full rotations a screw makes to produce one inch of nut movement along the screw.

 Root Diameter